MaterializeInc/materialize/doc/developer/design/20220516_transactional_consistency.md

 The document also allows user tables to exist in any timeline.

+### Stash

+The stash is a consistent durable storage engine that provides per key linearizability and transaction serializability.
+Every transaction in the stash includes an epoch number.
+If the epoch number in the transaction doesn't match the epoch number in the stash, then the transaction is rejected.
+All Coordinators will increment the epoch number in the stash during startup and include that new epoch in all stash transactions.

 ### Global Timestamp

 All reads to any object and all writes to user tables are assigned a timestamp by the Coordinator on a single thread.